valjean-framework/valjean/doc/src/getting_started/doc.rst

 documentation in reStructuredText in ``doc/src``, and the HTML version in ``doc/build/html/index.html``.

+You can also find it in the valjean package release on Tuleap under the *Fichiers* area in the valjean project.

-If, for some reason, the HTML documentation is missing, you can generate it by running
+If, for some reason, the HTML documentation isl missing, you can generate it by running

 .. code-block:: bash